ThomasVon2021/blikvm-site/docs/en/BliKVM-v4-guide.md

 | 1U Rack Mounting Ears               | 2   |
 | M2.5x5 Screws               | 8   |
 | Silicone Bumper Pellets              | 1   |

+## Dev
+If you want to develop or port software on v4 hardware yourself, you can refer to this [hardware resource description](./Dev-BliKVM-v4-Allwinner.md).